 Coconut and cachaça are such complimentary flavors and this cocktail shows off both ingredients to perfection.
 Brian Means, of Dirty Habit in San Francisco, created this sweet and seductive cocktail that combines coconut syrup, cachaça, Ancho Reyes, and lime juice.
 It’s an easy cocktail to make while you’re lounging around your patio this summer, or watching the World Cup, but as its name may suggest, it’s full of complexity and layers of flavor.

-The caipirinha is what cachaça is best known for; the national drink of Brazil made with cachaça, lime, sugar, and ice, it has a sweet and sour kick that will make your lips pucker.
+This caipirinha has a sweet and sour kick that will make your lips pucker.
 When made well, it’s an incredibly refreshing and easy to consume cocktail - that is also very strong.
-Mixologist Rodman Paixao whipped up this traditional caipirinha at Canvas Bar & Restaurante at the Hilton Sao Paulo Morumbi, but Hilton properties are making local versions of caipirinhas this summer, so if you happen to be at a Hilton, ask what their take is.
+Mixologist Rodman Paixao whipped up this traditional caipirinha at Canvas Bar & Restaurante at the Hilton Sao Paulo Morumbi.

 Four ingredients.
 (And one is a garnish!)
 That's all it takes to make this contemporary cachaça cocktail.
 So simple it’s basically foolproof, it shows complex flavors that will have friends and family thinking you’re an accomplished mixologist.
 Coconut water and honey add sweetness while the cachaça and mint garnish provide balance.
 If you’re new to whipping up cocktails, you can't go wrong with this Yaguara Coconut n’ Honey created by Màrcio Silva, the global ambassador for Yaguara Cachaça.